Academic Support

 - Eligibility : Graduate students currently enrolled at Korea University

-- How to Participate : To be updated
+- How to Participate : Automatic Sending

 - Inquiries : Digital Strategy Team (E-mail) smartku@korea.ac.kr